dptools/process_offsite_audio/README.md

-# U24 Interview AV Data Aggregation and Quality Control
+# Interview AV Data Aggregation and Quality Control
-Code for data organization and quality control of clinical interview audio and video recorded from Zoom, currently focused on minimum necessary steps for initial use by U24 sites.
+Code for data organization and quality control of clinical interview audio and video recorded from Zoom, currently focused on minimum necessary steps for initial use by sites of [the AMP SCZ project](https://www.ampscz.org/).
 This repository is a prerelease of Baker Lab code, made publicly viewable for the purposes of testing on collaborator machines.
-Contact mennis@g.harvard.edu with any unanswered questions.

 The audio side of the pipeline converts/renames any new mono interview audio files and extracts QC measures from these files.
 It then handles automatic upload of acceptable audio to TranscribeMe, along with emailing documentation to the group.
 It does not currently process speaker-specific audio files.

 The transcript side of the pipeline analogously handles pulling returned transcripts back to the server, integrating with the existing dataflow for sites to review redaction quality and share anonymized data with the larger study.
 It also includes email updates and computation of quality control metrics on the returned transcripts, for monitoring of the entire data collection process.

 The video portion of the pipeline identifies unprocessed video files in valid Zoom interview folders and extracts one frame from every 4 minutes of each video.
 These frames are then run through a lightweight face detection model from PyFeat, to provide some video quality control at low computational cost.
 The same script also gets metadata information about the interview (e.g. converting to study day number) in order to fill out a DPDash-formatted QC CSV analogous to those created for audio and transcripts.

+Please note that some of the most recently implemented features are not yet reflected in the main pipeline documentation below.
+However, the core architecture is described in detail here and should greatly assist anyone else in using/adapting this code.
+Contact mennis@g.harvard.edu with any unanswered questions.

 ### Table of Contents
 1. [Setup](#setup)